 Being a small town, Sutton does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Sutton who are college-educated is close to the national average for all communities of 21.84%: 17.72% of the adults in Sutton have a bachelor's degree or advanced degree.
+In terms of college education, Sutton is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Sutton have a bachelor's degree or advanced degree.

 The per capita income in Sutton in 2022 was $23,937, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $95,748 for a family of four.
 However, Sutton contains both very wealthy and poor people as well.